CPKaz/C_ext/README.md

 <img src="https://i.imgur.com/W4pCsOq.png">

 <h2> Installation </h2>
-Keeping Time is not listed on the Chrome store.
+Keeping Time is currently under review for listing on the Chrome Store.
 However, you can download and install it in with the following method: <br> <br>

 1. Download this git. repo <br>
 2. Cick on the three vertically stacked dots in the top right of your browser.
 Mouse over 'more tools' and then click 'extensions.' <br>